rokubop/talon-ui-elements/README.md

 ## Elements
 returned from `actions.user.ui_elements`:

-- `screen` - The root element.
+- `screen` - A root element.
 Basically a div the size of your screen.
+- `active_window` - A root element.
+Matches the dimensions of the active window.
 - `div` - Standard container element.
 - `text`
 - `button`